Get a free application, infrastructure and malware scan report - Scan Your Website Now

 Core Capabilities of WAAP Solutions

-As firewalls and other security solutions are no longer enough to fulfill the API security compliance requirements, the way to address this situation is to adopt a consolidated platform called WAAP.
+As firewalls and other security solutions are no longer enough to fulfill the API security requirements, the way to address this situation is to adopt a consolidated platform called WAAP.

 WAAP evolved as a product suite and provides comprehensive security solutions for monolithic and microservice-based apps as well as APIs.
 It ensures protection against known and zero-day attacks with an integrated WAF, anti-DDoS, bot management, and API protection.

-Web Application and API Protection Service
+WAAP (Web Application and API Protection)

 WAAP: Core Capabilities